 What Does Poutine Taste Like?

-Authentic poutine is all about the balance of textures—crispy fries, slightly melted cheese curds, and smooth, flavorful gravy.
+Authentic poutine is all about the balance of textures.
+It is loaded with crispy fries, slightly melted cheese curds, and smooth, flavorful gravy.
 It’s a must-try for any comfort food lover.

 Ingredients You'll Need